Supervised legal practice

 - Foreign lawyers that only practice foreign law in Victoria; or

-What is legal practice and supervised legal practice?
+What is legal practice?

 The Board considers the following types of work to be legal practice, including but not limited to: